Friday, July 1, 2016

 D. Converting Decimals to Percents

-To convert a decimal to a percent, simply multiply by 100 and add the % sign.
+To convert a decimal to a percent, multiply by 100 and add the % sign.
 Multiplying by 100 simply moves the decimal point 2 places to the right.

 Example: Convert 0.125 to a percent